spack/spack/lib/spack/docs/tutorial_buildsystems.rst

    :linenos:

-Spack sets up the location of CMakelists.txt as well as the following default args emphasized in line 135-140.
+Spack sets up the location of CMakelists.txt as well as the following default args emphasized in lines 135-140.
 We can also see that the cmake method takes whatever arguments are returned from :code:`cmake_args()` and appends them to the default list of args and invokes :code:`cmake()`.
 Packagers wishing to change these defaults and behavior can override these